antonyakushin/okn-stripes-visualization/README.md

 The latest source code can be downloaded for offline use [here](http://mdds.nyc/app/MdDS.zip).
 After downloading, unzip the downloaded file to a location on your computer and open index.html in your web browser.

+# System Requirements
+On Windows and Mac, this application supports the latest versions of the following browsers: Google Chrome, Mozilla Firefox, Internet Explorer 10+, Opera, or Microsoft Edge.
+Mobile device support varies by device and vendor (the latest versions of most major mobile browsers are supported).
+This application works in browsers which support HTML5 Canvas and requestAnimationFrame().

 # Live demo
 Try it out at [mdds.nyc/app](http://mdds.nyc/app/).